Olamide Zaccheaus Player Prop Bets for NFL Week 10 | Atlanta vs. Dallas 11/14/2021

 Matchup vs. Dallas

-- Zaccheaus' 10 receiving yards in his one matchup against the Cowboys are 15.5 fewer than his over/under for Sunday's game.
+- Zaccheaus had 10 receiving yards in one career matchup against the Cowboys, 15.5 fewer than his receiving yards prop bet over/under for Sunday's game (25.5).

-- Zaccheaus did not have a touchdown catch in that outing against the Cowboys.
+- Zaccheaus did not have a touchdown catch in that game against the Cowboys.

 - The 287.5 yards per game the Cowboys are conceding through the air makes them the NFL's 27th-ranked pass defense.